P2000

 4. 4

-Verify fuel quality being used; confirm low-sulfur fuel is being used as specified.
+Verify fuel quality and confirm low-sulfur fuel is being used as specified.

 5. 5